Faith Tours of India

 HINDU TOURS IN INDIA

-Dating back between 2300 and 1500 BC, Hinduism believes in many gods, reincarnation and karma.
+Dating back between 2300 and 1500 BC, Hinduism is a religion that believes in many gods, reincarnation and karma.

 Diwali, the festival of lights, is celebrated by decorating houses, lighting fireworks and holding Aarti ceremonies and rituals.